Live Conference & Online 8 & 9 September 2026

 The result is a programme focused on the issues emerging across the sector:

-WHO WILL BE SPEAKING
+WHO WILL BE PARTICIPATING

 The majority of presentations will come from organisations directly involved in the challenge.